Elon Musk deletes post about Harris, Biden assassination after backlash

 South Africa-born Musk’s post sparked backlash from across the political spectrum, with “DeportElonMusk” trending on X at one point on Monday.

-White House Deputy Press Secretary Andrew Bates “condemned Musk’s comments as “irresponsible.”
+White House Deputy Press Secretary Andrew Bates condemned Musk’s comments as “irresponsible.”

 “As President Biden and Vice President Harris said after yesterday’s disturbing news, ‘there is no place for political violence or for any violence ever in our country’ and ‘we all must do our part to ensure that this incident does not lead to more violence’,” Bates in a statement.